wing-group/WingsLikeEagles-LEGACY/documentation/environment_setup.md

 # WingsLikeEagles

-THe WingsLikeEagles project makes use of containers to provide a runtime environment.
+The WingsLikeEagles project makes use of containers to provide a runtime environment.

 You will need the following to run the application:
 - [docker](https://www.docker.com/)